kunhwiko/concepts/systems/Kubernetes/8-cluster-federation.md

 FederatedTemplate
    a) Holds the base specifications of a resource.
    b) FederatedReplicaSet holds the base specs for ReplicaSet.
-      This should be distributed to targeted clusters.
+      This should be distributed to member clusters.

 FederatedPlacement
    a) Holds the specifications of the clusters that resources should be distributed to.